barrachi/qtarmsim/README.rst

 On Gentoo you can install all the dependencies using::

-   # emerge -av PyQt4 qscintilla-python ruby crossdev
+   # emerge -av PySide qscintilla-python ruby crossdev
    # echo "PORDIR_OVERLAY=/usr/local/portage" >> /etc/portage/make.conf
    # crossdev --target arm --ov-output /usr/local/portage

 On Ubuntu you can install all the dependencies using::

-   $ sudo apt-get install python3-pyqt4 python3-pyqt4.qsci python3-pip
+   $ sudo apt-get install python3-PySide python3-PySide.qsci python3-pip
    $ sudo apt-get install ruby gcc-arm-linux-gnueabi